jiajunlee19/react-next-app-template/README.md

         ...
     ```
 3. Each specified page/routes are protected by [middleware.ts](middleware.ts).
+Keep in mind that middleware are typically used for protecting routes.
+For public endpoint protection, you should also perform authorization check before calling the server actions.
     ```ts
     export const config = { matcher: ["/protected/:path*", "/restricted/:path*"] }
     ```